sktime/sktime/README.rst

 * Classical forecasting,
 * Supervised/panel forecasting,
 * Time series segmentation,
-* Time-to-event and event risk modelling.
+* Time-to-event and event risk modelling,
+* Unsupervised tasks and diagnostic visualization,
+* On-line and streaming tasks such as anomaly detection, motif discovery.

 The package is under active development.
 Development takes place in the `sktime <https://github.com/alan-turing-institute/sktime>`_ repository on Github.